MarkoMuc/nolink-func-c/notes/part2.md

 ## Relocations

-The problem with our toy object file is that both functions are declared with external linkage-the default setting for all functions and globals in C. The compiler is not sure where the add5 code will end up in the target binary.
-As such the compiler avoids making any assumptions and doesn't calculate the relative offset argument of the call insturctions.
-Let's try this by declaring the add5 fuction as `static`.
+The problem with our toy object file is that both functions are declared with external linkage-the default setting for all functions and globals in C. The compiler is not sure where the `add5` code will end up in the target binary.
+As such the compiler avoids making any assumptions and doesn't calculate the relative offset argument of the call instructions.
+Let's try this by declaring the `add5` function as `static`.

-Now that the function is declared with internal linkeage, the compiler calculates the argument.
+Now that the function is declared with internal linkage, the compiler calculates the argument.
 Note that x86 is little endian.

-Also note that, since we can still call the static function inside the loader, the `static` keyword should not be used as a security feature to hide APIs from potential malicious users.
+Even thought the function `add5` is declared as static, we can still call it from the `loader` tool, basically ignoring the fact that it is an "internal" function now.
+Because of this, the `static` keyword should not be used as a security feature to hide APIs from potential malicious users.

 With external linkage, the compiler doesn't calculate the argument and leaving the calculation to the linker.
-But the linker needs some kind of clues to calculate it, this clues are called **relocations**.
-The relocatinos can be inspected with `readlef` by using `readelf --sections obj.o`.
+But the linker needs some kind of clues to calculate it, this clues or instructions for the later stages, are called **relocations**.
+The relocations can be inspected with `readlef` by using `readelf --sections obj.o`.

 We can find that the compiler created a `.rela.text` section, by convention, all relative sections have a `.rela` appendix.